DexterHuang/CyberCodeOnline/mobile-tutorial/faq.md

 ### Is this game P2W (Pay-to-Win)?
 No. There's no element in this game that would benefit or offer additional advantages to some players over others.

 The Transmitters sold in the Arasaka Unit Exchange have a global effect, which means once it is activated, all players on the server will benefit from the effect that it gives.
+Similarly, the Global Skips that can be purchased apply to all players who have started AFK tasks.

 The developer intends to keep the game non-P2W into the future.